 Before you jump into learning a song by Derek Trucks or the Allman Brothers Band, make sure you understand the right technique.
 Playing slide guitar is a lot different from standard playing in that you don’t want the strings to actually touch the frets.
 Doing so will result in the buzzing and unwanted sounds.

 Instead, use roughly the same amount of pressure you would use to play a natural harmonic on a regular guitar.
 The goal is to press the string down with the slide, but not so far down that it touches the fret.
 It takes some getting used to, but with practice, it will become muscle memory.

 The other thing to keep in mind is the placement of the slide relative to the fret.
 When playing with a slide, make sure to position it directly over the fret wire itself.
-So if you're playing a note at the fifth fret, you'd place the slide right over the wire dividing fret five and six.
-For a visual demonstration and some pointers, check out this video lesson designed for players who are brand new to slide guitar.
+So if you’re playing a note at the fifth fret, you’d place the slide right over the wire dividing frets five and six.
+For a visual demonstration and some pointers, check out this video lesson designed for brand new players to slide guitar.

 5. Playing Chords

 Before you start playing blues licks, you can get used to the slide by playing some simple chords.
 To do this, first make sure your guitar is in open G, open D, or another open tuning.